Agoric/documentation/main/getting-started/ertp-introduction.md

 hold Moola or any other non-Quatloo asset).
 Note: Quatloos and Moola are both imaginary currencies.

-If everything passes the checks, the asset moves from the `payment` to the `purse`.
+If everything passes the checks, the assets move from the `payment` to the `purse`.
 If there's a problem, it throws an error.

 After a successful deposit, ERTP guarantees: